anshtiwatne/wordle-solver/README.md

 ```

 ## Contributing
 Send a pull request if you'd like to make a change or open an issue.
-You're free to use the guessing script for your own implementations
+You're free to use the guessing algorithm for your own implementations

 ## License
 [MIT](https://github.com/anshunderscore/wordle_solver/blob/main/LICENSE)